-In martial arts, you have your basic techniques, those techniques that build the foundation for your fighting style, and everyone learns them, from self defense learners to professional fighters.
+In martial arts, you have your basic techniques, those techniques that build the foundation for your fighting style, and everyone learns them, from self-defense learners to professional fighters.

-In guitar, there are certain riffs that most every guitarist learns as a beginner.
+In guitar, there are certain riffs that almost every guitarist learns as a beginner.
 These are the riffs that have been the building blocks of great guitarists for decades, and they continue to be some of the most popular riffs in all of rock and roll and heavy metal.
 In this article, we are going to go over the guitar riffs that everyone should know.

-If ever there were a most know riff in all of heavy metal, Deep Purple’s Smoke on the Water would be that riff.
+If ever there were the most know riff in all of heavy metal, Deep Purple’s Smoke on the Water would be that riff.
 This is a simple riff with an undeniable groove, almost to the point of funk, that can make anyone move their head.

 It can also teach a thing about how less is more when it comes to writing guitar riffs.
-If you want to get a crash course in how to write a smooth, catchy riff, you need look no further than Smoke on the Water.
+If you want to get a crash course in how to write a smooth, catchy riff, you need to look no further than Smoke on the Water.

-Just like Smoke on the Water, Iron Man by Black Sabbath is another showcasing of how less notes can sometimes be far greater than more notes.
+Just like Smoke on the Water, Iron Man by Black Sabbath is another showcasing of how fewer notes can sometimes be far greater than more notes.
 In fact, Iron Man is one of the few riffs that could come into competition with Smoke on the Water, as it is undeniably catchy and very much part of the foundation that made heavy metal what it is today.
 The only thing it is truly missing is that bit of groove which Smoke on the Water has.
 If you haven’t learned Iron Man yet, you better hop on it.

 While Ozzy is far from the greatest musician, and has come under a lot of fire for his lack of range and skill as a vocalist, he does make a habit of partnering up with some great musicians.
 The late great vocalist, he does make a habit of partnering up with some great musicians.
 The late great Randy Rhoads had an inventiveness with creating riffs that is hard to surpass.